Harry & Meghan: A Royal Romance

-Harry & Meghan: A Royal Romance is a 2018 historical fiction television film about the meeting and courtship of Harry and Meghan Markle.
-The movie originally aired on the Lifetime Network on May 13, 2018, as a lead up to the royal wedding.
+Harry & Meghan: A Royal Romance is a 2018 historical fiction television film about the meeting and courtship of Prince Harry and Meghan Markle.
+The movie originally aired on the Lifetime Network on May 13, 2018, as a lead up to the real-life royal wedding six days later.
 The movie stars Murray Fraser and Parisa Fitz-Henley as the titular Prince Harry and Meghan Markle with Burgess Abernethy and Laura Mitchell co-starring as Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge.

 Plot

 The film opens with Harry as a young boy on an excursion in Africa with his family after his mother's funeral, where he has a dramatic encounter with a lion.
 The movie then cuts to Meghan as a young girl, grappling with issues of her biracial heritage and the media's depiction of gender roles.
 The movie jumps to the present where the couple are set up on a blind date and quickly fall in love.
 The movie follows their courtship and the intense global media attention surrounding them, as well as the reactions of family and friends to their romancing.